mmreko/myblog/content/posts/day-16.md

 So almost every day for the past 15 days, I spent at least one hour with React, its components, prompts, states and events.
 Today, I am finally ready to use it in practice.
-In a couple of hours I managed to complete a good part of my GUI, all the while beaming with pride because I managed to add another tool to my toolbox.
+In a couple of hours I managed to complete a good part of my GUI, all the while beaming with pride because I successfully added another tool to my toolbox.
 And which is more: I did it with so much joy, having fun each step of the way, and never for a moment feeling pressured or stressed.